ngspipes/main/docs/Engine.md

 ###  Run the Engine for workstation

-The engine is provider as a console application or a graphical user interface application.
+The engine is provided as a console application or a graphical user interface application.

 #### command line tool